fofxsoft/code-docs/README.md

 **[back to top](#)**

 ## Events
-Custom events applied to the editor tag.
+Custom events applied to the markdown tag.

 - **ready**
   This event is dispached when the markdown is loaded and ready to accept commands.